Lodin/ngms-plugin-ui-router-states/README.md

     controller: AppComponent
   });
 ```
 Or you can even use `@States` on module and transition hooks decorators in component.

+**Note:** hooks defined in module is more preferable than hooks defined in component.
+So if you
+have defined `onEnter` hook in component and in module for this component, hook in component will
+be overloaded by hook in module.

 ## License
 Information about license can be found [here](./LICENSE).